Your Experience as a Woman Is Not TMI

 To what extent can you practice validating your experience as worthy of sharing?

-It’s normal to feel inner resistance or discomfort when bringing up topics that are often still not discussed openly.
-However, the more willing you are to sit with the discomfort that arises, the more quickly you will create space for a new way of sharing about your experience to emerge.
+It’s normal to feel inner resistance or discomfort when bringing up topics that are rarely discussed with a sense of openness or neutrality.
+However, the more willing you are to sit with any discomfort that arises, the more quickly you will create space for a new way of sharing about your experience to emerge.

 NORMALIZE YOUR EXPERIENCE IN A FEMALE BODY